latviancoder/outline/README.md

-# Couse outline: Build your own mini-Strava
+# Course outline: Build your own mini-Strava

 This course is aimed at beginner and intermediate React developers interested in using interactive maps and data visualisations in their applications.
 Students will build a mini-clone of Strava/Komoot - cycling/running route directory with map and elevation profile.